-Three Credits McDonough Fall Semester
+Three Credits McDonough Spring Semester

-- 357. Genetics Laboratory Designed to introduce the student to the experimental basis of lecture topics.
+357. Genetics Laboratory - Designed to introduce the student to the experimental basis of lecture topics.
 Investigations include the purification and analysis of DNA, generation and sequencing of recombinant DNA molecules, and Drosophila and bacterial genetics.
 Prerequisites: all three core courses in biology, Chemistry 231, Biology 356 concurrently.
+One Credit McDonough Spring Semester

-One Credit McDonough Fall Semester - 366.
-Molecular Biology An advanced course which examines the role of gene structure, function, and regulation at the molecular level to explain biological processes.
+366. Molecular Biology - An advanced course which examines the role of gene structure, function, and regulation at the molecular level to explain biological processes.
 Topics include basic processes such as DNA replication, recombination, and regulation of gene expression, as well as an emphasis on experimental design and techniques.
 The laboratory component of the course uses a project approach to introduce experimental design and molecular biological methods as students clone and characterize a gene.
-Three lectures per week, and one 5-hour laboratory.
-The lab meets only during the last half of the semester.
+Three lectures and one 3-hour laboratory per week.
 Prerequisites: all three core courses in biology and Chemistry 231.
 Biology 356 recommended.

-Four Credits McDonough Spring Semester
+Four Credits McDonough Fall Semester